 A few other benefits of using aerosol Polyshades spray cans are:

 - Covers 40-50 square feet per can

 - No worries about getting brush marks

-- Can be used very easily on vertical surfaces as well
+- It can be used very easily on vertical surfaces as well

 - No mess around and no need to clean the brushes after application

-Before using the spray can first protect the surfaces (from overspray) with painter’s tape.
+Before using the spray canister, protect the surfaces (from overspray) with painter’s tape.